wendrillaksenow/pausingInformation/readme.md

 However, the following configuration options, which allow you to adjust the operation of the add-on to your liking or needs, are available from the “Pausing information” category in the NVDA settings dialog:

+* Enable paused reading of control types and states: If you uncheck this option, the add-on will be completely disabled and all other configuration options will be unavailable.
+You can also activate/deactivate the add-on using the NVDA+Shift+P shortcut.
+This shortcut can be modified from NVDA's "Input gestures" dialog, "Pausing information" category.
 * Allow the add-on to translate the names of control types and states: If this option is checked, the add-on will use an internal dictionary to translate the names of the types and states of the controls.
 Otherwise, NVDA's internal translations will be used.
 Note: For now, this option only has a major impact on Portuguese languages.
 In English, there are no significant differences.
 * Message length: This group of radio buttons controls the amount of information to be spoken.
     * Short: Only essential NVDA navigation information will be spoken.
     * Medium: In addition to NVDA's essential navigation information, some extra information will be added.
 For example, when an object has a shortcut key associated with it, you will hear the information "shortcut" before the shortcut key is announced.
 You will also hear the "value" information before announcing the value of the sliders and scroll bars.
     * Long: The add-on will add another set of information on top of the above.
 When you navigate through the items in a list, tree view or menus, you will hear the corresponding information according to the type of item.
 The add-on will also warn you whenever a window is activated.
 This is the default setting.
+    * Custom: With this option, you can individually control all the information announced by the add-on.

+#### Settings for the custom level

+By setting the message extension level to "Custom", you can individually adjust all the information announced by the add-on, for example, you can deactivate the information you don't want or don't need to be announced.
+You can do this via the "Configure" button.
+This button is only available when the custom message extension level is selected.
+Clicking this button opens a configuration dialog for the custom level, with the following options:

+* Select the controls to be announced: In this list, you can activate or deactivate all the control types supported by the add-on.
+For deactivated controls, only the name and status (if applicable) will be announced.

+* Other additional messages: This group of controls contains the following options:
+    * Announce active windows: Announces whenever a window is activated.
+    * Announce shortcut before object shortcut keys: When an object has an associated shortcut key, it announces the "shortcut" information before the corresponding shortcut key is announced.
+    * Announce value before slider and scrollbar values: When focusing on a slider or scroll bar, it announces the "value" information before the value is announced.

 ## Known issues